plotly/Dash.jl/README.md

 [![GitHub](https://img.shields.io/github/license/plotly/Dash.jl.svg?color=dark-green)](https://github.com/plotly/Dash.jl/blob/master/LICENSE)
 [![GitHub commit activity](https://img.shields.io/github/commit-activity/y/plotly/Dash.jl.svg?color=dark-green)](https://github.com/plotly/Dash.jl/graphs/contributors)

+#### Create beautiful, analytic applications in Julia

+Built on top of Plotly.js, React and HTTP.jl, [Dash](https://plotly.com/dash/) ties modern UI elements like dropdowns, sliders, and graphs directly to your analytical Julia code.

+Just getting started?
+Check out the [Dash for Julia User Guide](https://dash.plotly.com/julia)!
+If you can't find documentation there, then check out the unofficial [contributed examples](https://github.com/plotly/Dash.jl/issues/50) or check out source code from [demo applications](https://dash.gallery) in Python and then reference the Julia syntax style.

 ## Project Status

-As of [v1.15.0](https://github.com/plotly/dash/releases/tag/v1.15.0) of Dash, Julia components can be generated in tandem with Python and R components.
+Julia components can be generated in tandem with Python and R components.
 Interested in getting involved with the project?
 Sponsorship is a great way to accelerate the progress of open source projects like this one; please feel free to [reach out to us](https://plotly.com/consulting-and-oem/)!

-Just getting started?
-Check out the [Dash for Julia User Guide](https://dash.plotly.com/julia)!
-If you can't find documentation there, then check out the unofficial [contributed examples](https://github.com/plotly/Dash.jl/issues/50) or check out source code from [demo applications](https://dash.gallery) in Python and then reference the Julia syntax style.

-#### Create beautiful, analytic applications in Julia

-Built on top of Plotly.js, React and HTTP.jl, [Dash](https://plotly.com/dash/) ties modern UI elements like dropdowns, sliders, and graphs directly to your analytical Julia code.

 ## Installation

-Please ensure that you are using a version of Julia >= 1.2.

 To install the most recently released version: